rtmonteiro/stack-books/README.md

 <img src="render1757777172178.gif" alt="Gameplay of Stack Books" />

-> Simples game made in Node.js where you have to group books of the same color in stacks on your terminal.
+> Simple game made in Node.js where you have to group books of the same color in stacks on your terminal.

 ## Features